ninapavlich/django-unsaved-changes/README.md

 5. UNSAVED_CHANGES_PERSISTANT_STORAGE :: Restore changed field values if
 	window is accidentally closed.
-This feature uses garlic.js
+This feature uses garlic.js This feature is not quite production ready, since some widgets only update the input field when the form is submitted and so this may not work as expected.
 ![Garlic Notification](https://raw.github.com/ninapavlich/django-unsaved-changes/master/docs/screenshots/garlic_notification.png)

-You can use any combination of these three features using the settings below, though at this point I don't recommend using the third feature in production.
+You can use any combination of these three features using the settings below, though at this point I don't recommend using the UNSAVED_CHANGES_PERSISTANT_STORAGE feature on forms that use complex widgets.

 #Compatibility / Requirements